picklejar76/kujata/README.md

   - All sections except commandData, attackData, battleAndGrowthData, initData
   - Some improvements still to be made, mainly around consistent naming and materia data

+- Translate FF7 window data (window.bin) to multiple per palette pngs
+  - All window icons and colours
+  - All text icons and colours

+- TIM and TEX file loaders and converts into per palette pngs

 ## Pre-requisites and setup
 - "git clone" this repo
 - install NodeJS and run "npm install" to install dependencies